bowenl-math/bowenl-math.github.io/index.md

 * (2022Fall, last updated 2023/07/27) [Riemannian geometry](notes/2022Fall/Riemannian_geometry.pdf), lectured by Xiaokui Yang, I also added some related materials.
 * (2022Spring, BICMR) [Representation theory](notes/notes for enhanced program of BICMR/Representation_theory.pdf), lectured by Emanuel Scheidegger.
 * (2022Spring, BICMR) [Homology theory](notes/notes for enhanced program of BICMR/homology.pdf), lectured by Huabin Ge.

-### Slides
-* (2023/09/22) [Curvatures of left-invariant metrics on Lie groups](notes/personal notes/Curvatures_of_Lie_group.pdf).
-It's a slide about curvature properties of left-invariant metrics on Lie groups, and the main reference is Milnor's [paper](https://mathscinet.ams.org/mathscinet/article?mr=0425012).
-* (2023/06/27) Here are [note](notes/personal notes/Review_of_topology/note.pdf) and [slides](notes/personal notes/Review_of_topology/slides.pdf) for a review of topology frequently used in geometry.
-* (2023/06/08) Here are [note](notes/personal notes/Uniqueness_CPn/note.pdf) and [slides](notes/personal notes/Uniqueness_CPn/slides.pdf) for my final report of course “advanced topics in complex geometry", lectured by Xiaokui Yang, and topic of the final report is the uniqueness of the K\"ahler structure of complex projective space.

 ### TA
 * (2024Spring, last updated 2024/03/26) [Solutions](notes/2024Spring/Solutions_to_HW.pdf) to homework of Algebra2-H, lectured by Xiang He.